Container Scanning

 - Layer attribution — which layer introduced each vulnerable package.

-- Source correlation — links to source-code dependencies that match container CVEs.
+- Source correlation — links to source-code dependencies that share a CVE with the container finding.
 See Source ↔ Container Correlation.

 Finding metadata